TheCuteOwl/discord-music-bot/README.md

 pip install -r requirements.txt
 ```

-Put the bot token into the code last line
+Put the bot token into the code

 Run the bot: